owkin/GrAIdient/Docs/Examples/AutoEncoder.md

 ## Steps

 1. Dump the training dataset.
+1. Train a simple auto encoder model.
-1. Train a simple UNet like auto encoder model on the training dataset.
+1. Train a UNet like auto encoder model.
-1. Train a simple StyleGAN like auto encoder model on the training dataset.
+1. Train a StyleGAN like auto encoder model.